johndstein/s3-select-keys/README.md

 https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-glacier-select-sql-reference.html

-For each file that has matching results I write the results out to a file in the OS specific temporary folder.
+For each key (file) that has matching results I write the results out to a file on the local file system.

 When I am done I emit `done`.
 Then you can get the list of results files.

 ## Quick Start

-The code is very well commented, but here's the TLDR;
+The code is well commented.
+Here's the TLDR;

 ```js
 const S3SelectKeys = require('s3-select-keys')